 insurance are best.
 Insured US Priority

-Mail with delivery confirmation signature or FedEx can also be
+Mail with signature required or FedEx with direct signature required can also be

 used, but are much less secure.

 has to be signed for.
-It does have special
+It also has the least expensive insurance

 packaging requirements.
 You must have a "virgin"

-This is a package with no old postage, address, or other marks on
+package.
+This is a package with no old postage, address, or other marks

 it.
 The package also must be sealed with "paper